MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 Eventstreams provide a scalable and flexible way to ingest real-time data from a streaming source.

-1. In the menu bar on the left, select the **Home** page for the real-time analytics experience.
+1. In the menu bar on the left, select the **Home** page for the Real-Time Intelligence experience.
 1. On the home page, select the tile to create a new **Eventstream** with a name of your choice.

     After a short time, the visual designer for your eventstream is displayed.